+Partner Parents

-Partner with Parents According to "The State of Learning Disabilities" report, one in three parents (35 percent) are deeply struggling with their attitude toward and ability to cope with their child's learning and attention issues.
+When struggling readers go home for the day, guess what?
+They are still struggling readers.
+And oftentimes, their parents are also struggling-feeling unsure of how to help.
+According to "The State of Learning Disabilities" report, one in three parents (35 percent) are deeply struggling with their attitude toward and ability to cope with their child's learning and attention issues.
 Inviting parents to join the reading effort is a win-win by keeping reading frustration at bay and extending or even accelerating the progress students are making in the classroom.

 Host a Listen Up!
+Event

-Event Your school may have tried movie nights or book clubs, so why not try hosting an audiobook night where families can come and listen to a classic together?
+Your school may have tried movie nights or book clubs, so why not try hosting an audiobook night where families can come and listen to a classic together?
 Set up in your school cafeteria-or under the stars if the weather is nice-and invite families to bring their own blanket or chairs.
 Popcorn and Skittles optional!